-This recipe for Maharashtrian fried potatoes or “Batatyachi Bhaaji” is from my mother.
+This recipe is from my mother.
 It is a crispier and simpler version of Bombay Potatoes and is delicious as a side with an Indian meal.
-There are very few spices in here but together they create a taste that is unique to that part of India.
+There are very few spices in here but together they create a taste that is unique.
 At home, we would have it with rotis or rice and daal.
 The only thing you need is a little bit of patience and some knife skills.

 Serves: 4 Prep and Cook Time: 30 minutes

 - 4 tbsp cooking oil (Groundnut oil is best but Sunflower or olive will do)